Hawaii Retirement Savings Program: Honolulu and Maui Employer Compliance Guide – RetirementMandate.com

 These credits can offset most or all of your first-year costs.
 Use our free calculator to estimate your exact credit.

-Hawaii Saves vs. Private 401(k): The Honolulu Employer’s Choice
+the Hawaii Retirement Savings Program vs. Private 401(k): The Honolulu Employer’s Choice

 For large hospitality employers on Oahu — hotels, resorts, restaurants — the private 401(k) route funded by SECURE 2.0 credits is often the best path.
-For small shops in Kailua, Kaneohe, or Kona with 5–10 employees, Hawaii Saves may be the simplest route to compliance.
+For small shops in Kailua, Kaneohe, or Kona with 5–10 employees, the Hawaii Retirement Savings Program may be the simplest route to compliance.

 But consider: a Maui resort company with 40 employees starting a new 401(k) plan could qualify for: